Create a Windows virtual machine with the Azure portal

 Log in to the Azure portal at http://portal.azure.com.

 Click the New button found on the upper left-hand corner of the Azure portal.

-Fill out the virtual machine Basics form.
+Enter the virtual machine information.
 The user name and password entered here is used to log in to the virtual machine.
-For Resource group, create a new one.
-A resource group is a logical container into which Azure resources are created and collectively managed.
 When complete, click OK.